Special exhibition until 30.11.2024

-The new special exhibition "Dinosaurs!" lets you discover dinosaurs from the three geological eras Triassic, Jurassic and Cretaceous for the first time.
+Discover dinosaurs from the three geological eras Triassic, Jurassic and Cretaceous in our special exhibition "Dinosaurs!".

 Dinosaurs were an incredibly successful group of animals.
 They populated our planet for more than 150 million years, with their reign spanning three geological eras: Triassic, Jurassic and Cretaceous.
 They survived one of the five great mass extinctions and adapted to changing environmental conditions.
 The end of their reign came suddenly and occurred 66 million years ago.

 What does this story have to do with us?
 Find out and be amazed by spectacular fossils from three ages of the dinosaur era.

 The exhibition kicks off with three original spectacular predatory dinosaur skulls on display.
 Surrounded by sharp teeth, visitors can view the impressive skulls of T. rex Tristan Otto and Allosaurus up close.
 This meeting of the leading predators Allosaurus and T. rex would never have happened in real life.
 Allosaurus roamed the forests in the Jurassic period, while T. rex lived about 80 million years later in the Cretaceous period.
 The skull of a T. rex juvenile called “Casper” by its owner is also part of the presentation.
 Casper only reached the age of about seven years, so they were a special find as young T. rex have been found only rarely so far.
 Visitors can explore what is known today about the predatory and social behaviour of the carnivores eye to eye with the predatory dinosaurs.

 A walk through the history of the earth